Fighting for sex workers' rights

 I have devoted my life to sex workers' rights and am currently fighting criminalisation of sex work in the North of Ireland and the Republic of Ireland too.
 I'm taking a case as the lead plaintiff both sides of the border.
 It's going to be hard work, but worth every minute.
 The abolitionist groups I fight are funded to the hilt, I'm not.
 I rely solely on my personal income and donations.

 I have set up this page specifically to raise funds towards my legal action and expenses, it's a very costly process.
 This is about as stressful as it gets, but it has to be done.
 We deserve the right to work in safety.
-149 sex workers have been murdered since 1990.
+154 sex workers have been murdered since 1990.
 It stops now.

 Follow me on Twitter - @GlasgaeLauraLee and I will update you regularly with the progress I'm making.